 For more information, see Oracle Authorized Approver Hierarchy.

-- Contact the Financial Support Center (3-2772) to talk to a trained Support Specialist.
+- For general questions or to report an invalid claim, contact the Financial Support Center (3-2772) to talk to a trained Support Specialist.